Zhangliubin/commandParser-1.1/docs/en/usage/ui/testing.md

-# Parse Parameter Experiment
+# Test Parse Parameter

-Parse parameter experiment can be done in `Parser Testing` blank.
-Debug model will show more specific log.
-Input parameters in edit frame and click `Parse` button, the result of the parsing of all command items for the parameters will be displayed in the right panel:
+Parameter parsing can be tested in `Parser Testing` tab.
+There will be a more detailed log file under Debug mode.
+Input commands in edit box and click `Parse` button, the result of the parsing will be displayed in the right panel:

-- **isPassedIn:** Whether the command item is passed in.
+- **isPassedIn:** Whether the command item is passed in or not.
-- **MatchedParameters:** The input parameters matched to this command item.
+- **MatchedParameters:** The captured value of this command item.
-- **Format:** The format of this command item matching the parameters.
+- **Format:** The format of this command item.

-Double click command item will skip to the command item position of `Command Items` panel.
+Double click command item will skip to the command item position in the `Command Items` tab.

 ![testing-parsetesting](../../../image/testing-parsetesting.png)